 In 1982, a partnership formed by Dr. Arno Lejnieks and his wife Jean, purchased the Power's Mansion, built a new foundation and moved the giant house 30 feet East from its original location.
 This was done in order to accomodate a new driveway and 20 vehicle parking lot.
 In 1984 a North Wing was added to the Mansion and the Power's Mansion Inn was opened as a bed and breakfast.
 The Inn operated until it was closed in 2004 due to poor building conditions and the failing health of its owners.

-On July of 2004, Alfred and Peggy Lee purchased the Power's Mansion Inn and began a daunting restoration process that included: 1) Roof repairs; 2) Dry rot and Wrap-around porch restoration; 3) Re-surfacing of Bath tubs, 4) Repair of Hydronix HVAC systems; 5) Building of a magnificent paved stone gardens and waterfalls; 6) Building of retaining walls needed to save the 108 year old Mansion oak tree; 7) Construction of wrought iron fences and gates; 8) Replacement of boiler systems for hot water supplies; 9) The painting and decoration of 16 bedrooms, 16.5 baths, two parlors a kitchen and a formal dining room; 10) Fully furnishing and decorating the Mansion; 11) Installing new "keyless" entry systems and doors throughout guest rooms; 12) Installing of a Mansion-wide Security Alarm systems with Grounds Video Surveillance; 13) Repairs to telephone infrastructures throughout each guest room; and 14) The installation of Satellite Television in every room.
+On July of 2004, Alfred Lee purchased the Power's Mansion Inn and began a daunting restoration process that included: 1) Roof repairs; 2) Dry rot and Wrap-around porch restoration; 3) Re-surfacing of Bath tubs, 4) Repair of Hydronix HVAC systems; 5) Building of a magnificent paved stone gardens and waterfalls; 6) Building of retaining walls needed to save the 108 year old Mansion oak tree; 7) Construction of wrought iron fences and gates; 8) Replacement of boiler systems for hot water supplies; 9) The painting and decoration of 16 bedrooms, 16.5 baths, two parlors a kitchen and a formal dining room; 10) Fully furnishing and decorating the Mansion; 11) Installing new "keyless" entry systems and doors throughout guest rooms; 12) Installing of a Mansion-wide Security Alarm systems with Grounds Video Surveillance; 13) Repairs to telephone infrastructures throughout each guest room; and 14) The installation of Satellite Television in every room.

 In 2006, the Power's Mansion Wedding and Event Center emerged as "The Place" to get married in Placer County.
 The Mansion continues to operate successfully as a destination wedding site, bed and breakfast and Victorian tea parlor.
 The Mansion is filled with photos and historical artifacts from the late 1800's.